Zokni1Coder/Car-dealership-C_Sharp-/README.md

 #### Constructors

-1. Constructor with every datas (Licence plate, Cunstruction year, Original price, Condition, Passenger number, Air condition)
+1. Constructor with every datas (License plate, Cunstruction year, Original price, Condition, Passenger number, Air condition)

 2. Constructor with every datas, except the Condition and the Air condition.
 It will be automatically "Well kept" and "Digital" by invoking the previous constructor